 As I mentioned, the SX2 isn’t designed with space and comfort in mind and taller people will find it difficult to stretch out and sit up.
 The inner is also very narrow so you might wake up on top of your mate.

-In a line: Great as a lightweight tent, but not for those searching for comfort and size.
+The Sprayway SX2 is great as a lightweight tent, but we wouldn’t recommend it for those searching for comfort and size.